Nabe0416/GDY2P1NamelessProject/README.md

 # GDY2P1NamelessProject

+Last Update: 14 Sept

 ## Unity Part

 To avoid any merge error caused by different Unity versions, I hope everyone use the same version of Unity.

-You can download UnityHub in [this link](https://unity3d.com/get-unity/download?_ga=2.174973925.690089574.1568031371-1481599298.1536690902).
-And I recommend to use version **2019.1.1f1**.
-No special reasons, just because I'm using it.
-But if you have your preference, you can discuss this in the group and we can decide which version we are going to use as a group.

-You can and should also register a Unity account.
-There's not much to say for Unity, you will learn how to install and use it during the development lessons.
+The version we are going to use is **2018.8.4f1**, please install this version and open the project with this version.

 For the developers, you will use C# in Unity.
-If we go with version 2019.1.1f1, then this [manual](https://docs.unity3d.com/2019.1/Documentation/Manual/UnityManual.html) will be handy while you are programming.
+This [manual](https://docs.unity3d.com/2018.4/Documentation/Manual/UnityManual.html) will be handy while you are learning how to use Unity.

 ---